Contributors James and Sarah share their guide to diving on Bali’s east coast.

 We always consider equipment quality and how a dive shop supports the local community and environment.
 One of the longest standing shops in Amed is Ecodive, so we spent two days diving with them.

-Dive Sites In Amed
+Dive Sites in Amed

 Everyone diving in Amed is planning to dive the famous Liberty Wreck.
 This wreck was hit by a Japanese torpedo and beached near Tulamben.
 In the 60’s the local volcano Mount Agung erupted, causing the ship to slip off the beach and finally sink.

 This is a unique dive site as the wreck is very close to shore and it’s between 9m to 30m, providing a place for scuba, snorkelling and free divers to explore.
 As a result, it does get very busy here, however, the wreck is large enough to avoid other people.
-We would recommend early morning or dusk during high season to avoid the crowds.
+We would recommend early morning or dusk during the high season to avoid the crowds.

 If you look closely in the surrounding areas of the shipwreck, you’ll find some pretty cool creatures such as this Harlequin Shrimp.